 - An electrical disconnect must be located within sight of and readily accessible to the unit.
-This switch shall be capable of electrically de-energizing the outdoor unit.
+This shall be capable of electrically de-energizing all poles.
 See unit data label for proper incoming field wiring.
-Any other wiring methods must be acceptable to authority having jurisdiction. - It is recommended that the line voltage to the unit be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
-See the unit rating plate and Table 2 (page 9) for maximum circuit ampacity and maximum overcurrent protection limits. - Refer to the unit wiring label for proper high and low voltage wiring. - Use only copper wire for the line voltage power supply to this unit.
-Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit. - If replacing any of the original wires supplied with the unit, the replacement wire must be copper wire consisting of the same gauge and temperature rating. - Provide power supply for the unit in accordance with the unit wiring diagram, and the unit rating plate.
+Any other wiring methods must be acceptable to authority having jurisdiction. - CAUTION: In order to avoid a hazard due to inadvertent resetting of the THERMAL CUT-OUT, this appliance must not be supplied through an external switching device, such as a timer, or connected to a circuit that is regularly switched on and off by the utility. - A whip/conduit spacer has been provided that must be installed as a reinforcement where the whip/conduit enters the unit.
+Break this spacer in half to use the appropriate size. - It is recommended that the line voltage to the unit be supplied from a dedicated branch circuit containing the correct fuse or circuit breaker for the unit. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
+See the unit rating plate for maximum circuit ampacity and maximum overcurrent protection limits. - Refer to the unit wiring label for proper high and low voltage wiring. - Use only copper wire for the line voltage power supply to this unit.
+Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.

+- If replacing any of the original wires supplied with the unit, the replacement wire must be copper wire consisting of the same gauge and temperature rating. - Provide power supply for the unit in accordance with the unit wiring diagram, and the unit rating plate.
 The installer should become familiar with the wiring diagram/ schematic before making any electrical connections to the unit.
-See Figures 5 & 6 (pages 15 & 16).

-All 208/230 Volt units are shipped from the factory wired for 240 volt operation.
+See Figure 6 (page 17) & Figure 7 (page 18). - All 208/230 Volt units are shipped from the factory wired for 230 volt operation.
 For 208V operation, remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V.